Hermann Kelly

 Hermann Patrick Kelly (born 25 December 1968) is an Irish anti-immigration activist, politician, press officer and former journalist.
 He served as president of the far-right Irish Freedom Party (IFP) from its foundation in September 2018.
 As of October 2025, Kelly's leadership of the IFP was reportedly in dispute.
 Kelly has worked as an assistant to the Romanian MEP Cristian Terheș and Danish MEP Anders Vistisen.

 Early life and education

-Kelly was born on 25 December 1968 and is originally from the Bogside in Derry.
+Kelly was born on 25 December 1968 in Dublin.
+He is originally from the Bogside in Derry.
 His father was a headmaster of a primary school in Creggan, his mother was a nurse who emigrated from Australia and he has three siblings.

 His secondary education was at St Columb's College, Derry.
 He then studied marine biology in Edinburgh before studying theology as a lay student at St. Patrick's College, Maynooth.
 He briefly worked as a teacher in Dublin.